SuperDARN/pydarn/docs/user/power.md

     Also, **ROS** superDARN radars will vary slightly in a frequency thus causing issues for picking a specific frequency.

-You can also split the frequencies to compare by using the `split_frequency`:
+To compare data above and below a specific frequency, you can compare by using the `split_frequency` option:

 ``` python
 import pydarn